You are here

 Coordinates major policy matters and agency programs within the agency and with other State, Federal, or local agencies;

-Represents supervisor at meetings, conferences, and conventions; speaks for him/her on agency matters; attends civic functions on behalf of agency;
+Represents supervisor at meetings, conferences, and conventions; speaks for supervisor on agency matters; attends civic functions on behalf of agency;

 Addresses public groups on departmental functions and policies; answers questions regarding the operation of the department;